pranjalcborty/blog/_posts/2025-12-19-observability-spring-ai-and-beyond.md

             url: $${__value.raw}
 ```

 That's it!
-You observability pipeline is ready to use now.
+Your observability pipeline is ready to use now.

 Now you can monitor all the metrics and trace data exposed by Spring AI.
 For example, here I'm just checking token usage and server errors.

 ![](/blog/assets/images/18.png)

-And, if we turn on all types of content monitoring (this should be for testing purposes only) in our client application -
+And, if we turn on all types of plain-text chat content monitoring (this should be for testing purposes only) in our client application -

 ```properties
 spring.ai.chat.client.enabled=true